Associate of Applied Science (AAS)

 Automotive Technology » »

 Students who earn an AAS degree and want to further their education, and thus career, are able to go on for a Bachelor of Applied Science (BAS) Degree through MSU Billings.
-Students can focus on various thematic concentrations to earn the BAS degree.
+Students can focus on various thematic concentrations to earn a BAS degree.
 Contact the MSU Billings Advising Center at 406-657-2240 for further details.

 Q: Is this program hands-on?